LaSquadra/FoodPickingBot/README.md

    ```
    uv sync
    ```
+2. Copy the '.env.sample' file and name it '.env'
-2. Copy your API keys to the .env file.
+3. Copy your API keys to the .env file.

     - Note:  This project uses Tavily so make sure you have your Tavily API key ready.
     - https://www.tavily.com/ --> You can create a FREE account with no credit card required (at time of writing).
-3. Run the agents_file.py script to start the agents.
+4. Run the agents_file.py script to start the agents.
    ```
    uv run agents_file.py
    ```